RTEMS/rtems-docs/cpu-supplement/aarch64.md

 *Addenda to, and Errata in, the ABI for the Arm® Architecture* (<https://developer.arm.com/documentation/ihi0045/g>).
 This alters expectations for the size of the TLS Thread Control Block (TCB) such that, under the LP64 multilib variant, the TCB is 16 bytes in size instead of 8 bytes.
+This is stored in `TPIDR_EL0` as expected by the platform ABI since in most systems all threads would run at EL0 whereas RTEMS runs exclusively at EL1 during normal operation.